Linear Inference Sessions¶

 Create a linear inference training session¶

-For this example, there are two (2) training clients and the model is trained over five (5) rounds.
+For this example, there are two (2) clients and the model is trained over five (5) rounds.

 # Example training session

-training_session_logit = client.create_fl_session(
+logit_session = client.create_fl_session(

 name="Testing linear inference session",